Japanese and German automakers dominate safest car list in U.S.

 NHTSA's proposal would push automakers to add advanced technologies like the ones IIHS is demanding to get top ratings.

-Honda Motor Co.
-(7267.T) placed second with eight winners announced by IIHS, followed by Volkswagen AG (VOWG.DE) with seven winners and Subaru Motor Co.
-(9778.T) with six awards.
+Honda Motor Co. placed second with eight winners announced by IIHS, followed by Volkswagen AG with seven winners and Subaru Motor Co. with six awards.

 In order to get the top IIHS rating, automakers must have a frontal crash prevention system with automatic braking capabilities to prevent a rear-end collision.
 The vehicles must stop or slow down without driver intervention before hitting a target in tests at 12 or 25 miles per hour, IIHS said.